morteza20deris/FlashController/README.md

 ### `Setup.bat`

-installs all the dependencies necessary for the project and creates a shortcut on Desktop
+installs all the dependencies necessary for the project and creates a shortcut on the Desktop

 ### `RunSiteServer.bat`

-Runs the app in the development mode.\
+It runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\